gauthamvasan/gauthamvasan.github.io/index.md

     </div>
 </div>

-I'm a PhD candidate in Statistical Machine Learning at the University of Alberta.
+I'm a PhD student in Statistical Machine Learning at the University of Alberta.
 I work under the supervision of [Rupam Mahmood][5] with the Reinforcement Learning and Artificial Intelligence ([RLAI](RLAI)) Group.

 Previously, I was a Machine Learning Researcher at [Kindred Systems Inc][3].
 As a member of the AI Research Team in Toronto, I developed Deep Reinforcement Learning techniques to improve the product's ([SORT](SORT)) overall throughput at e-commerce fulfillment centres like [Gap Inc](GAP), etc. I was also responsible for the design, implementation and evaluation of learning algorithms and robot infrastructure as a part of the research and publication efforts at Kindred (e.g., [SenseAct](SenseAct)).
 I spent three wonderful years at Kindred; intially working with [Geordie Rose][14], [Suzzanne Gildert][15] and [Olivia Norton][16] in Vancouver and subsequently with [James Bergstra][12], [Dmytro Korenkevych][13] and [Rupam Mahmood][5] in Toronto.